stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 You can read this post in Spanish [here](/es/feedback-canvas).

 My first _Feedback Canvas_ was tough.
 I remember the days after.
-I was angry, upset, sad, happy and excited all at the same time.
-It made me realize that I was not used to honest feedback.
+I was angry, upset, sad, happy and excited at the same time.
+It made me realize that I was not used to receive _honest feedback_.
 It affected me so much that I didn’t really know what to do afterwards nor what actions to take.

 4 months later I had my second _Feedback Canvas_.
 This time it felt different.
 The tool didn’t change.
 I did.
 In these 4 months, I learned how to receive feedback and what strategy to follow afterwards.
-And I’m going to share with you my own experience, the feedback my team has given me and the actions I am taking based on that feedback.
+I’m going to share with you my own experience, the feedback my team has given me and the actions I am taking based on that feedback.

 ## Why does it work?

 As with any feedback, it only works if the people know you.
 And I mean, really know you.
 [The real you](https://youtu.be/qg0_FinB6EE).
 If they don’t, their feedback is going to be shallow, empty, and useless.

-And it works because feedback is [a constant](https://www.youtube.com/watch?v=iUaHMOWRYpI) in your day to day.
+It works because feedback is [a constant](https://www.youtube.com/watch?v=iUaHMOWRYpI) in your day to day.
 If requesting feedback is not a habit, this tool doesn’t work.

-It also works because you are the one who is requesting the feedback.
+It works because you are the one who is requesting the feedback.
 You are being proactive.
 You are humble and you understand that you have so much to improve.
 Because [you want to improve](https://www.youtube.com/watch?v=0iGYp3vTabU), right?

 ![](/images/good_team.png)

 ## What is _Feedback Canvas_?

 Basically, you put a bunch of people together in a room to give you the most honest feedback of your life.
 Hopefully.
 It’s kind of an [Intervention](https://www.youtube.com/watch?v=sNAbnnHKZFE) but requested by yourself.
-The format is very similar to a retrospective but you are the subject.
+The format is very similar to a retrospective but you are the subject the team is analyzing.

 In Creditas, where I currently "work", we give feedback grouped in 7 categories, which happen to be the principles on which the company's culture is built on: **Love our customers**, **Brutally Honest**, **Learn Fast**, **Thinking like Owners**, **True Team Players**, **Technical Knowledge**, **Warriors and Play to Win**.
 We also take into account what is expected from somebody in your role.
 [Here](https://www.patkua.com/blog/the-definition-of-a-tech-lead/) you can find an example of what is expected from a Tech Lead.
 Change all this to what suits your context.